-The rise in smartphone sales over the past years, along with a near exponential growth in smart technology in homes and cars, has meant that chip manufacturers have been forced to absorb the financial hit from going to smaller process nodes until the whole system is mature enough to churn out high yielding wafers.
+The surge in smartphone sales (and the SoCs powering them) in the last decade, along with a near exponential growth in smart technology in homes and cars, has meant that chip manufacturers have been forced to absorb the financial hit from going to smaller process nodes until the whole system is mature enough to churn out high yielding wafers.

 This will continue until their systems mature enough to consistently produce high-yield wafers – those with minimal defects – in bulk.

 Given the stakes are in the realm of billions of dollars, it's a precarious endeavor.
 This kind of financial gamble was part of the reason why GlobalFoundries bailed out of the process node race.